Russia hits Kyiv with missiles; Putin warns West on arms

-The Russian leader’s cryptic threat of a military escalation did not specify what the new targets might be, but it came days after the United States announced plans to deliver $700 million of security assistance for Ukraine.
-Those weapons include four precision-guided, medium-range rocket systems, as well as helicopters, Javelin anti-tank weapon systems, radars, tactical vehicles and more.
+The Russian leader’s cryptic threat of military escalation did not specify what the new targets might be.
+It came days after the United States announced plans to deliver $700 million of security assistance for Ukraine that includes four precision-guided, medium-range rocket systems, as well as helicopters, Javelin anti-tank systems, radars, tactical vehicles and more.

-Military analysts say Russia hopes to overrun Ukraine’s embattled eastern industrial Donbas region, where Russia-backed separatists have fought the Ukrainian government since 2014, before any U.S. weapons that might turn the tide arrive.
-The Pentagon said last week it will take at least three weeks to get the U.S. weapons onto the battlefield.
+Military analysts say Russia hopes to overrun Ukraine’s embattled eastern industrial Donbas region, where Russia-backed separatists have fought the Ukrainian government since 2014, before the arrival of any U.S. weapons that might turn the tide.
+The Pentagon said last week that it will take at least three weeks to get the U.S. weapons onto the battlefield.

 “It was like in a horror movie,” Svitlana Romashkina said.